"She didn't wait for the perfect conditions.

 Fintech Product Manager · Lagos, Nigeria

-I lost my mum in my second year in university and everything changed.
+I lost my mum in my second year in the university and everything changed.
 I stopped waiting for things to happen and started making them happen.
-That year taught me something most people learn too late that safety is something you build, not something you wait to receive.
+That year taught me something most people learn too late, that safety is something you build, not something you wait to receive.

-When I returned to Lagos after my one year compulsory service, I started as a customer service officer at a Bank, receiving over ninety calls a day and hundreds of emails.
-I didn't just do the job I studied every complaint like it was a case study.
+When I returned to Lagos after the one year compulsory service, I started from being an Customer service at a Bank, receiving over ninety calls a day and hundreds of emails.
+I didn't just do the job, I studied every complaint like it was a case study.
 I looked for patterns.
 I asked why things kept going wrong at the same points.

 That curiosity took me from CX officer to team lead to operations manager to product manager across eTranzact, Remita, and multiple fintech products.
 Not because someone promoted a blueprint, but because I consistently noticed what was missing and wanted a solution.